chamarasara/currency-input/README.md

 - Interprets the **numpad decimal key** as the decimal separator (`,`), regardless of keyboard layout.
 - Is a **controlled component**: `value: number | null`, `onChange: (value) => void`.

-This implementation was built to satisfy the assignment "Create a Currency Number Input field in React". :contentReference[oaicite:1]{index=1}

 ## Setup